chrono-meter/wp-plugin-devcontainer/.devcontainer/README.md

  4. Open WordPress page that you want to debug.
  5. Open bookmarked JavaScript.

+### Why don't my Xdebug breakpoints work?
+Do you get frustrated when your breakpoints don't work in Xdebug?
+First, calm down, before you waste your precious time.

+ 1. Install [browser extension](https://xdebug.org/docs/step_debug#browser-extensions), then enable on your site.
+ 2. Unfortunately, the breakpoint that you set will be never reached on your request or execute condition.
+Set new breakpoint on prior line or upper function calling.
+ 3. Finally, try to call `\xdebug_break();` on the breakpoint.
+If this method doesn't work then your Xdebug configuration is broken.

 ### [User Role Editor](https://wordpress.org/plugins/user-role-editor/) activation failure via wp-cli installation.
 There are lacking caps:
  * ure_create_roles